webmachinelearning/model-loader/README.md

 ## How would a browser vendor actually implement the API?

-It’s anticipated that the implementation would be a thin wrapper over native code that runs on the operating system.
+Naively, the hope is that the implementation would be a thin wrapper over native code that runs on the operating system.
 For example, the underlying ML implementation could be provided by WinML on Windows, the NN API on Android, CoreML on iOS, and ML Service in Chrome OS.
 The browser development team would not need much ML expertise in order to implement the API.

-Maybe the simplest implementation in a browser would be to use a host message handler to return a URL to a locally running service on the host OS.
-For convenience, a simple promise-based API on top of that could make it friendlier to use.
-Minimal code would need to change in the browser in order to pass through access to the native service.

-Rough steps:

-*   Install an ML framework like TensorFlow Serving locally.
-*   Modify the browser to pass a host message handler for a new URL prefix, like ml://, which is a handle to the service provided by the ML framework.
-*   Write a client-side JavaScript promise-based API to provide better ergonomics.
+After discussions with browser experts, it's clear that the browser needs to deeply understand the model and its internals, in order to avoid executing untrusted code.
+Only after parsing and validating thoroughly would a handoff to a lower-level compiler or sandboxed execution engine be safe.

 ## How will backwards compatibility be maintained?

-In this proposal, it's up to the binary model format to ensure compatibility.
+In this proposal, it's up to the model format to ensure compatibility.

 Maybe backwards compatibility isn't as important as we generall assume?
 ML is evolving quickly, and newer ML models tend to render older ones obsolete very quickly.

 Also, retraining often is important for some applications in order to maintain model freshness.
 For example, any rankings that consider recency or trends will need to be based on fresh models.
 If developers update their models often, there wouldn’t be a need to support old model formats, beyond the most recent version or two.
 It could even be built into the spec